frndforall/EmployeeCRUD/README.md

  # Server:

 Mongo DB is configured using Cloud Sandbox cluster.
-We can install the local DB and configure the connection details.
-For this project, data is pre populated in Cloud DB and can be used directly.

 APIs are hosted using Heroku.

 # Application:
 React JS framework is used to implement the UI.